ObjectModules/deploy/[Mapping]-Spreading.md

 * Above line: You _send a query_<sup><i>1</i></sup> to Google Search, this query is _read_<sup><i>2</i></sup> by Google
 * Below line: Google _process_<sup><i>3</i></sup> your query and your computer _display_<sup><i>4</i></sup> the result

-You can see that this mapping has four (4) processes, just exactly like when we count the number of elements inside a routines.

-Until this point the diagram for _a spreading_ is completed.

 ##Content Flow
 Then the content flow for _a spreading_ can be tabulated as below:
 <table>